 One crucial element that’s often overlooked when evaluating SD/SDHC cards for use in a camcorder is speed.
 In fact, the speed of a memory card is critical, especially when filming with a high definition camcorder.
 To understand why, it’s helpful to read this Guide to Understanding Camcorder Bit Rates for some brief background on how digital camcorders capture and save video data.

 To make a long story short, slower SD/SDHC cards can be overwhelmed by the amount of data being fed to them by a digital camcorder.
-Put a slower card into your camcorder, and it may not even record at all.
+Use slower card and it may not even record at all.

 What Speed Do You Need?